ashish-lakra/metacrafter-assignments/README.md

-#MetaCrafters Assignments
+MetaCrafters Assignments -
 This repository contains my completed assignments for the MetaCrafters course.
 Each assignment is organized in its own folder, with the necessary code files and any additional resources.

-#Table of Contents
+Table of Contents -
 Assessment 1: JS-PROOF
 Getting Started
 Contributing
 License

-#Assessment 1: JS-PROOF
+Assessment 1: JS-PROOF -
 1. Create a variable that can hold a number of NFT's.
 What type of variable might this be?
 2. Create an object inside your mintNFT function that will hold the metadata for your NFTs.
    The metadata values will be passed to the function as parameters.
 When the NFT is ready,